• Home

 I’ve recently learned enjoying coffee has a lot more to do with scent than taste.

-According to LiveScience most of what we taste is actually scent.
-The sensations we gather from our mouths are sweet, salty, sour, bitter, and umami also is known as savory.
+According to LiveScience, most of what we taste is actually scent.
+The sensations we gather from our mouths are sweet, salty, sour, bitter, and umami, also known as savory.
 Without the smell of coffee, you would likely taste only bitter and sour due to its organic acids.
+Isn’t that surprising?

 How to make farmhouse style DIY coffee candle mugs!